giosuel/imperium/README.md

 - Easy adjustment of game variables such as credits, quota deadline, spawn rates and many more.
 - Player tweaks such as god mode, infinite sprint, infinite battery, night vision, invisibility, custom movement speed, custom jump height, and many more.
 - Player teleportation via coordinate input or interactive location picking alongside a waypoint manager.
+- Noise detection overlay that marks recently played noises with temporary markers.
+- Option to toggle the employee HUD overlay.
 - Enabling / Disabling of various render layers, post-processing effects, render passes and more.
 - Built-in save file editor for save files (Level options, Furniture location, Player XP, etc.)
 - Allows bypassing of the loading screen and instantly loading a save file on start-up.